davidtran001/PIE_MAP/README.md

 - Data structures and functions/methods enabling program reaction to user input (mouse, keyboard)

-PIE_MAP_UI depends on the ezgl graphics library https://github.com/mariobadr/ezgl as well as files in PIE_MAP_DEVELOPEMENT
+PIE_MAP_UI depends on the ezgl graphics library https://github.com/mariobadr/ezgl as well as files in PIE_MAP_Development